“If you aren’t making a difference in other people’s lives, you shouldn’t be in business – it’s that simple.”Sir Richard Branson

 What Makes a Leader

 The popular definition of a leader is someone who has followers.
-However; such common definition does not fully resemble all of that which leadership entails.
+However, such a common definition does not fully resemble all of that which leadership entails.
 To gain followers, leaders need to have the ability to both influence and mobilize others.

 Leadership takes vision and imagination.
 It requires a certain optimism, determination, and creativity – the sort of characteristics that inspire confidence – confidence that turns other people into followers.
 To become a leader, one must have the ability to clearly and forcefully articulate a vision and work towards turning that dream into reality for the common welfare.
 As Warren G, Bennis said, “leadership is the capacity to translate vision into reality.”